 The field of consumer psychology itself brings together and integrating other psychological disciplines into an applied research endeavour, and contributing its own theories and methodologies to other areas of psychology.
 Research Methods in Consumer Psychology

 Research methods are the foundation for all projects and any advances depend critically on the quality and sophistication of available research methods.
 Fortunately, the most advanced research methods used in cognitive, social, developmental, and clinical psychology - such as covariance structure modelling, response latency-based methodologies, and computer simulation can also be found in consumer psychology.
 Sophisticated physiological measures, scale development procedures, and multivariate statistical techniques are also used by consumer psychologists and sensory researchers are areas we specialise in at Foster and Brown Research.
-We also have links with the neuromarketing company neurosense that is using innovative techniques based on neuroscience research to explore consumer preference.
+We work with split second research, a market research company that specialises in neuromarketing and implicit reaction time testing.

 Experiments are designed so that alternative explanations for a cause-effect relationship are ruled out until ideally only one-explanation remains.
 Questionnaires are designed so that question-wording effects, order effects, memory biases, and response-scale effects are minimized.
 The appropriate statistical procedures are used to control for sampling error and for other sources of variation in subjects' responses, and finally great care and attention is taken so that the most appropriate respondents are recruited for each study.
 This attention to detail and scientific approach means that our clients have the confidence that they are making strategic decisions with the best information.

-We have collaborated with Gloucestershire County Council and OPM Group to produce a software version of an Evaluation Framework for use in targeted children services.
+We collaborated with Gloucestershire County Council and OPM Group (now known as Traverse) to produce a software version of an Evaluation Framework for use in targeted children services.

-The purpose of this product is to create a high quality evidence base for use in children's services.
-The evaluation framework recognises the type and extent of needs amongst children and young people who work with targeted services and it demonstrates their progress, over an agreed timeline.
-The evaluation framework compares the cost of interventions alongside associated social benefits and financial savings arising as a consequence.
+The purpose of this product was to create a high quality evidence base for use in children's services.
+The evaluation framework recognised the type and extent of needs amongst children and young people who work with targeted services demonstrating their progress, over an agreed timeline.
+The evaluation framework used a model developed by OPM to compare the cost of interventions alongside associated social benefits and financial savings arising as a consequence.

-The tool helps us to compare and contrast at a glance how different teams are doing in the light of the different challenges for different children whom children services are working with.
+The tool can compare and contrast at a glance how different teams are doing in the light of the different challenges for different children whom children services are working with.